Skip to main content

 --provider

 Logout from a specific provider instead of an identity.
-Removes all identities that authenticate through this provider.
+Clears session data for all identities using this provider.
+Combine with --keychain to also remove stored credentials.

 --dry-run

-Preview what would be removed without actually deleting credentials.
+Preview what would be removed without actually deleting anything.
+Shows which session data and (if --keychain is used) which keychain entries would be deleted.
 Useful for understanding the scope of logout.

 How It Works